HiRO-ACE: Fast and skillful AI emulation and downscaling trained on a 3 km global storm-resolving model: HiRO downscaling trained on X-SHiELD

 \subsection{Time-mean precipitation biases in complex geography}

 Finally, we show that PP downscaling has reassuringly small annual-mean biases compared to the 3 km X-SHiELD target over the 2023 hold-out year.
 Figure \ref{fig:wcoast-time-mean-pp} displays biases over the western U.S., an example with complex geography.
-We generated a 4-member HiRO PP downscaled ensemble over this region.
+We generated a 16-member HiRO PP downscaled ensemble over this region.
 Figure \ref{fig:wcoast-time-mean-pp}a shows the target annual-mean precipitation over the held-out validation year of 2023, and Figure \ref{fig:wcoast-time-mean-pp}b shows the HiRO PP biases for a single ensemble member, which is an appropriate comparison with our single X-SHiELD target simulation.
-The full ensemble is used to estimate 95\% location-specific significance thresholds for fine-scale internal variability in Figure \ref{fig:wcoast-pp-time-mean-bias-significance}.
+The full ensemble is used to estimate 95\% location-specific significance thresholds for fine-scale internal variability of the ensemble mean in SI Figure S9.

 Figure \ref{fig:wcoast-time-mean-pp}b shows that the generated 3 km time mean precipitation is remarkably close to the target, with an RMSB of only 0.2~mm/day and virtually no area-mean bias.
-This is much smaller than the RMS bias of 0.8~mm/day for the bicubically interpolated coarse-grid precipitation, showing the added value of the ML residual correction.
-As expected, the PP bias tends to be larger over mountainous wet regions, but it is less than 1~mm/d almost everywhere.
-Figure \ref{fig:wcoast-pp-time-mean-bias-significance} shows the relative bias (i.e. as a fraction of target time-mean precipitation), which accentuates dry regions.
-Some of the color mottling would vary between ensemble members; only relative biases rising substantially above this `noise' level should be interpreted as systematic errors of PP downscaling.
-This is most important where most precipitation falls in convective storm systems, e.g. the dry interior of the southwest U.S. Excluding regions with time-mean precipitation less than 0.5~mm/day, the average absolute relative bias is around 7.5\%.
+This is much smaller than the RMSB of 0.8~mm/day for the bicubically interpolated coarse-grid precipitation (not shown), highlighting the added value of the ML residual correction.
+As expected, the PP bias tends to be larger over mountainous wet regions, but it is less than 1~mm/day almost everywhere.
+The relative bias (i.e., bias as a fraction of target time-mean precipitation) is shown in SI Figure 9d.
+The relative measure normalizes wet and dry regions, while significance thresholding ensures only relative biases rising substantially above this `noise' level should be interpreted as systematic errors of PP downscaling.
+This is most important where most precipitation falls in convective storm systems, e.g. the dry interior of the southwest U.S. Significant relative biases suggest that HiRO tends to disperse precipitation away from topographic maxima into the drier lee-side zones.
+Excluding regions with time-mean precipitation less than 0.5~mm/day, the average absolute relative bias is around 7.5\%.